aquasecurity/tfsec/docs/checks/aws/api-gateway/index.md

 - [enable-access-logging](enable-access-logging) API Gateway stages for V1 and V2 should have access logging enabled

+- [enable-cache](enable-cache) Ensure that response caching is enabled for your Amazon API Gateway REST APIs.

 - [enable-cache-encryption](enable-cache-encryption) API Gateway must have cache enabled

 - [enable-tracing](enable-tracing) API Gateway must have X-Ray tracing enabled